AriFordsham/GHCWiki/git-hub-ghc.md

 ```

-Make sure to read the config log before building to check for warnings.
+Make sure to read the config log to check for warnings before building.
 Use `./configure --help` for options.